-While the Second Amendment to the United States Constitution gives individuals the right to bear arms, the states have wide discretion in regulating who can own, use, or otherwise handle firearms, the scope of such privileges, and how to regain those privileges if they have been lost.
-One of the most common ways to lose your firearm privileges is to be convicted of a felony.
-This article discusses what issues arise concerning firearm possession, use, and handling after being convicted of a state-level felony.
-However, there are other ways that an individual who is not convicted of a felony may lose his right to own, possess, use, or otherwise handle firearms in Virginia.
+The Second Amendment to the United States Constitution gives individuals the right to bear arms.
+However, states have broad discretion in regulating who can own, use, or otherwise handle firearms, the scope of these privileges, and how to regain these privileges if they have been lost.

 If you have lost the ability to possess a firearm for a reason concerning your mental competence, you can seek to regain those rights.
-A person who falls into this situation must seek reinstatement from the General District Court for the jurisdiction in which they live.
-Or, if the person is not Virginia residents, in the General District Court for the jurisdiction that last heard a matter concerning the proceedings that led to disqualification.
+A person who falls into this situation must seek reinstatement from the General District Court for the jurisdiction in which they live or, if the person is not a Virginia resident, in the General District Court for the jurisdiction that last heard a matter concerning the proceedings that led to disqualification.
 The person seeking reinstatement of their rights must show to the Court that they “will not be likely to act in a manner dangerous to public safety and that the [reinstatement of rights] would not be contrary to the public interest.”
-Code § 18.2-308.1:1.
+(See Virginia Code § 18.2-308.1:1).
 In deciding whether restoration is appropriate, the Court must consider the individual’s criminal history, treatment record, and reputation as developed through character witness statements, testimony, or other character evidence.

-In Virginia, a person who is not legally present in the United States and is not a citizen also cannot possess, use, or otherwise handle a firearm.
-If a person who is not here legally is in possession of a firearm, they can be convicted of a class 6 felony.
-This will have additional negative consequences for the person.
+In Virginia, a person who is not legally present in the United States cannot possess, use, or otherwise handle a firearm.
+If a person who is here illegally possesses a firearm, they can be convicted of a class 6 felony.

 Protect Your Gun Rights